YoungBoy Never Broke Again

-Kentrell DeSean Gaulden (born October 20, 1999), known professionally as YoungBoy Never Broke Again (also known as NBA YoungBoy or simply YoungBoy), is an American rapper.
-Between 2015 and 2017, he released eight independent mixtapes and steadily garnered a cult following through his work.
-In late 2017, Gaulden was signed to Atlantic Records.
-In January 2018, he released the single "Outside Today", which peaked at number 31 on the Billboard Hot 100 chart.
-The song became the lead single for his debut studio album Until Death Call My Name (2018) which peaked at number 7 on the US Billboard 200.
+Kentrell DeSean Gaulden (born October 20, 1999), known professionally as YoungBoy Never Broke Again or NBA YoungBoy, is an American rapper based in Baton Rouge, Louisiana.
+Gaulden released eight mixtapes from 2015 to 2017, and garnered a regional following for his work.
+He signed with Atlantic Records and Artist Partner Group in the latter year to release the singles "Untouchable" and "No Smoke", both of which marked his first entries on the Billboard Hot 100.
+Released in January of the following year, his single "Outside Today" became his first to peak within the chart's top 40, and received quadruple platinum certification by the Recording Industry Association of America (RIAA).
+It served as both his mainstream breakthrough and the lead single for his debut studio album, Until Death Call My Name (2018), which peaked at number seven on the US Billboard 200 despite mixed critical reception.